 I ask if there were any other ways he prepared for the interviews.

 “I did start the book Hacking the Coding Interview by Gayle Laakmann McDowell last summer, but didn’t have time to finish it, though”, he adds.
 A couple of exercises done on HackerRank where also useful.

 So what are the first steps from now and what is he most looking forward to?

 “Luckily, I still have some time to prepare.
 I have some work to do at the company I work for.
 I wouldn’t want to just leave the project there halfway”, Filippo says.
 “I’m really looking forward to see what it is like to work at a startup.
 I don’t yet have that much work experience so I’m expecting to learn a lot and deepen my knowledge in front-end development, to say the least.”

 I also mention the excellent surfing beaches on the spot.
 Filippo nodes.
 “Oh yeah, I do snowboard so I guess it’s not so different to that.”
 Waiting for the footage…

 It sure takes some character for one to just leave everything for a year and jump into the unknown, I think out loud.

 “Yup, but it’s what I was looking for.
 To change everything and to get some new experience – and confidence”, Filippo comps.

 We’re hyped to follow Filippo and his new adventure over the upcoming year.
-If you’d like to join him, the application period for spring 2018 is now open.
-Leave everything, take the leap, and fill out the application form at startuplifers.org/apply/
+If you’d like to join him, take the leap, and fill out the application form at startuplifers.org/apply/